-Last night at the Renaissance Harborplace Hotel bar we were lucky to meet the new Executive Director of a fabulous organization called Family Lives On.
+Last night at the Renaissance Harborplace Hotel bar, we were lucky to meet the new Executive Director of a fabulous organization called Family Lives On.

 Now, those of you in the field of death and dying are probably assuming our presence at the Renaissance Harborplace Hotel bar would indicate we attended ADEC this week.
 That would be a fair assumption, considering their conference just so happens to be here in our hometown of Baltimore at the Renaissance Harborplace Hotel.
-But we’re poor and conferences are expensive so instead we waited until the end and came by to pick up your leftover handouts and agendas and stuff.
+But we’re poor and conferences are expensive, so instead we waited until the end and came by to pick up the leftover handouts and agendas and stuff.
 (ADEC, for those of you who are completely lost right now, is the Association for Death Education and Counseling).

-Just kidding, we just loitered around the hotel bar in hopes the happy hour would be especially griefy.
+Just kidding, we just loitered around the hotel bar in hopes the happy hour would be especially grief-y.

 The best way for me to explain what they do is to refer back to my tragic holiday post from last year, in which I attempted to make my grandmother’s Christmas cookies and epically failed.
 When I say attempted, I mean I got my hands on the recipes.
 As many of you may recall, I never even bought the ingredients.
 Other than 3 pounds of butter, which then lived in my refrigerator for the next six months.

-When a mental health professional and grief blogger can’t manage to execute a Continuing Bonds activity in memory of her grandmother, it becomes clear that keeping traditions alive can be harder than you may think (at least that’s what I tell myself to make myself feel better).
+When a mental health professional and grief blogger can’t manage to execute a continuing bonds activity in memory of her grandmother, it becomes clear that keeping traditions alive can be harder than you may think (at least that’s what I tell myself to make myself feel better).

 Here is where Family Lives On comes in.
 If you know a child who has lost a parent, Family Lives On will work with that child to identify their favorite tradition that they did with their parent.
 Then, the organization will give them all the tools they need to carry out that tradition every year until they turn 18… And it’s free!
 Why don’t more people know about this?